 Addressing the Chronic Absentee Recovery Issue

-Madeline Jackson and Jennifer Peterson from Val Verde USD have implemented effective strategies to tackle chronic absenteeism through their structured approach, which includes SART (School Attendance Review Team) meetings and home visits.
-By leveraging the RaaWee K12 Attendance+ tools and mobile app, they have created a comprehensive system that addresses the unique challenges faced by students who struggle with attendance.
+Madelyn Jackson and Jennifer Peterson from Val Verde USD have implemented effective strategies to tackle chronic absenteeism through a structured approach that includes SART (School Attendance Review Team) meetings and home visits.
+By leveraging the RaaWee Attendance+ tools and mobile app, they have created a comprehensive system that addresses the unique challenges faced by students who struggle with attendance.

 Their team conducts around 4,000 SART meetings annually, alongside approximately 150 home visits, placing a strong emphasis on early intervention and personalized support for each student identified as chronically absent.
 This proactive approach has led to impressive outcomes, with the program achieving a remarkable 96.7% attendance rate.
 Notably, significant improvements in attendance have been observed following home visits, showcasing the effectiveness of their tailored strategies.